eBay/cors-filter/README.md

   </filter-mapping>
 ```

-### Information added by CORS filter about request in HttpServletRequest object
+### Information added by CORS Filter about request in HttpServletRequest object
-CORS filter adds information about a CORS request, in the HttpServletRequest object, for consumption downstream.
+CORS Filter adds information about a CORS request, in the HttpServletRequest object, for consumption downstream.
 Following attributes are set:

 * **cors.isCorsRequest**: Flag to determine if a request is a CORS request.
 * **cors.request.origin**: Origin URL.